vjrsz/DesignPatternDAO-JAVA/README.md

 # Design Pattern DAO - JAVA
+The Data Access Object (DAO) design pattern is used to encapsulate and abstract the interaction with a data source, such as a database, to provide a consistent and simplified way to perform database operations.
+In this JAVA application, we implement the DAO pattern for managing seller-related data.
+Below are the functionalities supported by this implementation:

 ## Functionalities
+- Insert Seller
+- Update Seller
+- Delete Seller
+- Find Seller by id
+- Find Seller by department id
+- Get all sellers

 ## How to Run the Application
 Clone this repository to your local environment using the command: